 Standing at a height of 3,718 meters, the Teide volcano is the highest peak in Spain, so it isn’t surprising that this spot is the main attraction in Tenerife.
 Here you can find unique species, such as the Echium Wildpretii (Tajinaste), which grows in spring, or the Teide violet, a flower that can only be admired above 2,500 meters of altitude.

-The easiest way to reach the summit is by cable car, which will leave you 200 meters below the highest point.
+The easiest way to get up Mount Teide is by cable car, which will leave you 200 meters below the highest point.
 If you want to reach the absolute summit, you’ll need to walk from there.
 But the effort is worth it, since being up there and seeing the rest of the Canary Islands at your feet is, without a doubt, the best thing to do in Tenerife.
 To reach the top, you must apply for the permit, although you can get it directly when booking the cable car here.
+You can also check other tours to Mount Teide that include the permit.

 We went down by cable car but decided to go up on foot via Montaña Blanca (Trail 7).
 It is an 8-km hike with an elevation gain of 1,200 m.
 It took us about 4 hours and we spent the night in the Altavista refuge, so we did not need to apply for the permit for climbing the top.
 If you also want to do this route on foot but prefer to go with a guide, I recommend this private guided hiking tour.